alisaro/ConcurrentProgramming/README.md

 calculate the multiplication in each iteration.
 In serial part the time is big because the same thread have to calculate the multiplication in each iteration.

-* PerfectNumber.cs with parallel for
+* Threads_PerfectNumber.cs with threads
-*
+  * This program calculate the fuction PerfectNumber showing the time that spent in this calculationin each threads
-*
+* Tasks_PerfectNumber.cs with tasks
+  * This program calculate the fuction PerfectNumber showing the time that spent in this calculation in each threads or task

 * Program3threads.cs multithreads

 *countries.cs
 ```c#
 var result = from c in Countries